Frequently asked questions

 How can we use the device at home?
 How long will it take for my child to be able to insert the trainer correctly on their own?

 Children usually learn to use the device confidently at home within a few days, but parental assistance and supervision are still necessary during the first few days.
 Check that the device is inserted in the correct direction in the mouth and that it is cleaned and stored properly.
-Children are usually very adept and after 2-3 weeks they will be able to use the trainer completely independently and incorporate it into their daily routine.
+With adequate parental support, they will be able to use the trainer completely independently and incorporate it into their daily routine within 2–3 weeks.

 As a parent, how often should I check that the device is positioned correctly in my child's mouth?